risc0/demos/zk-kyc/README.md

 #### Application Setup

-First, go to the [`app`] directory, which houses the front-end client application.
+First, head to the [`app`] directory, which hosts the front-end client application.

-To launch the client application, configure the `.env` file based on the provided `.env.example`.

-Install Node packages using:
+Configure the `.env` file according to `.env.example` and install Node packages:

 ```bash
 pnpm i
 ```

-Then, start the application in development mode with:
+Then, initiate the application in development mode:

 ```bash
 pnpm run dev
 ```

-The application is now accessible through your local web browser.
+The application will now be available via your local web browser.

 #### Relay Configuration

-In the [`zkvm`] directory, you'll find the guest zkVM crates for OIDC validation and the Bonsai Relay server, powered by the `bonsai-sdk`.
+In the [`zkvm`] directory, find the zkVM crates for OIDC validation and the Bonsai Relay server, powered by the `bonsai-sdk`.

-Set up the `.env` file for the relay server as per the `.env.example`.
+Prepare the `.env` file for the relay server as outlined in the `.env.example`.

 To start the relay server with information logging, execute: